 See also R (Hilali) v City of Westminster Magistrates’ Court 1 WLR 241

-Inquest into the death of David Sycamore (Deceased) before the Coroner for Surrey, Michael Burgess – Sycamore brandished a replica firearm at police officers on the steps of Guildford Cathedral and was shot by marksmen.
+Inquest into the death of David Sycamore (Deceased) Ben appeared for two teams of firearms officers before the Coroner for Surrey, Michael Burgess – Sycamore brandished a replica firearm at police officers on the steps of Guildford Cathedral and was shot by marksmen.

 Clayton v Chief Constable of Cumbria Constabulary (IPT 03/32/H 14th November 2006) – Acted for Complainant in before the Investigatory Powers Tribunal where fundamental questions as to the jurisdiction of the IPT to hear complaints of breaches of Article 8 rights by private enquiry agents investigating fraudulent insurance claims.

-R (Serious Fraud Office) v Nigel Heath (Birmingham Crown Court, 2006) – Acted for former solicitor Nigel Heath accused of conspiracy to corrupt the United States Attorney-General after losing his investment in the Vavasseur ‘Ponzi’ fraud.
+R (Serious Fraud Office) v Nigel Heath (Birmingham Crown Court, 2006) – Ben acted for former solicitor Nigel Heath accused of conspiracy to corrupt the United States Attorney-General after losing his investment in the Vavasseur ‘Ponzi’ fraud.

 R (RCPO) v Ian Leaf (Southwark Crown Court, November 2005) – Acted for Ian Leaf following his extradition from Switzerland in the Inland Revenue prosecution for fraudulent trading.
 Ian Leaf was alleged to have been responsible for the largest single fraud on the Inland Revenue; the corporation tax lost or reclaimed said to have been over £98 million.